 (a) The Certificate of Consent to Self-Insure of an individual private or public self-insurer, that has had its self-insurance privilege terminated because of a legal change in business or corporate structure may be reinstated without lapse, providing the employer can re-qualify for self-insurance.

-(b) To request reinstatement of a Certificate of Consent to Self Insure, the applicant shall submit to the Manager a complete application and a statement that the applicant assumes and guarantees all workers' compensation liabilities incurred during its prior period of self insurance and will be responsible for any additional self insured liabilities incurred after termination of its Certificate of Consent to Self Insure.
-The Manager shall accept the statement of the employer's assumption of all past liabilities if signed by a corporate officer, attested to by the corporate secretary, and sealed with the corporate seal.
-If the statement is approved by the Manager, the applicant must submit within 90 days of the approval as part of the application an Agreement of Assumption and Guarantee of Workers' Liabilities fully executed pursuant to Section 15211.2 of these regulations.
-The Agreement of Assumption and Guarantee of Workers' Liabilities must be submitted before the Certificate to Self Insure may be reinstated.
+(b) To request reinstatement of a Certificate of Consent to Self-Insure without a lapse in self-insurance coverage, the applicant shall submit to the Chief a statement that the applicant assumes and guarantees all workers' compensation liabilities incurred during its prior period of self-insurance and will be responsible for any additional self-insured liabilities incurred after termination of its Certificate of Consent to Self-Insure.
+The Chief shall accept the statement of the employer's assumption of all past liabilities if signed by a corporate officer, attested to by the corporate secretary, and sealed with the corporate seal.
+If the statement is approved by the Chief, the applicant must submit within 90 days of the approval as part of the application a Guaranty of Workers' Compensation Liabilities fully executed pursuant to Section 15211.2 of these regulations.
+The Guaranty of Workers' Compensation Liabilities must be submitted before the Certificate to Self-Insure may be reinstated.